mlnrt/pexip-logs-in-aws/README.md

 # What the CloudFormation template does NOT includes ?
 The CloudFormation template does not include:
   - the provisioning of an EC2 instance to host the Syslog server
-  - configure the Syslog server with the CloudWatch Logs agent
+  - configure the Syslog server with the CloudWatch Logs agent.
+See AWS documentation https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html
   - create all the Glue tables and partitions for all the types of logs.
 A Lambda function "Pexip_Logs_Create_Glue_Tables" is provided for that, and will have to be run manually with an empty test event "{}" and the environment parameter "CREATE_OR_UPDATE_TABLES_PARTITIONS_AT_THE_SAME_TIME" set to "True"

+# I am missing logs in CloudWatch Logs...
+If you find that some logs are missing, here are some possible reasons:
+  - adjust the